Respiratory Tract Infection

 General Points

-Consider antibiotic therapy if 2 or more present:
+Consider antibiotic therapy in severe exacerbation requiring assisted ventilation, or, if 2 or more of the following are present:

 • Increased breathlessness